SUI-Components/sui/packages/sui-bundler/README.md

 You could tweak the performance of your bundle generation by using some flags provided in this config.

 `splitFrameworkOnChunk` (default: `false`): Separate in a chunk all the packages related to React.
 This gives you a separated static hashed file, as the version of React doesn't get often upgraded, and a benefit over HTTP2 connections are you're serving smaller files.

+`useExperimentalMinifier` (default: `false`): Use `esbuild-loader` to minify code instead using terser in order to boost build time and memory usage.

 ## Migrations